pip-services/pip-services-docs/content/en/python/prometheus/services/prometheus_metrics_service.md

 - **config**: [ConfigParams](../../../commons/config/config_params) - configuration parameters to be set.

 #### register
-Registers all service routes in HTTP endpoint.
+Registers all service routes in a HTTP endpoint.

 > register()